 Phosphatidylethanol (PEth) is an abnormal phospholipid formed in cell tissues following alcohol exposure.
 PEth in blood exists as a component of the red cell membrane.
 PEth is a mid to long-term alcohol biomarker measurable after engaging in risky alcohol drinking behavior.
-A positive result is an indication of binge alcohol drinking during the 2-3 weeks prior to the collection of the blood.
+A positive result is an indication of intentional alcohol drinking during the 2-3 weeks prior to the collection of the blood.

 While ethyl glucuronide (EtG) is a sensitive and valuable assay for those individuals in treatment programs for alcohol abuse, recent studies have indicated that low level positive EtG results can be produced by certain agents like hand sanitizers and mouth wash.
 The PEthStat assay helps to discriminate between incidental exposure and intentional alcohol ingestion.
 The volume of alcohol required to trigger a positive PEth result is far above the level commonly attained by incidental exposure.